muellners/research/src/content/indepth-overview-of-blockchain.md

 #### **Hashing**

-The process of hashing involves attaining an output of a fixed size from any given output.
+The process of hashing involves attaining an output of a fixed size from any given input.
 Hashing is achieved by passing the input through a cryptographic hash function.
 In the case of blockchain, each block has a hash value which represents the identity of that block across the entire chain.
 This hash value is obtained by passing the block metadata properties and transaction data through a hash function which uses a cryptographic hashing algorithm, most commonly the SHA256 algorithm.

 Cryptographic hash functions add security features to typical hash functions, making it more difficult to detect the contents of a message or information about recipients and senders.
 In particular, cryptographic hash functions exhibit these three properties: